tesla809/Linnia-Dapp-Tutorial/README.md

 # Linnia Decentralized Application Tutorial
 ---
 This is a tutorial which describes how to setup and use the Linnia Protocol via the LinniaJS library.
-We will create a sample decentralized application to demonstrate the protocol's utility in an applied manner.
+We will create a sample decentralized application to demonstrate the Linnia Protocol's utility in an applied manner.

 Why do we need this setup?
 [See our Beginners to Modern Web Development FAQs](#beginners-to-modern-web-development-faq)